Varvara Lepchenko: 2017

 Lepchenko ended the year ranked 62.

 2019

 Lepchenko started new season at the Brisbane International where she lost in the first round of qualifying to Dayana Yastremska.
 Coming through qualifying at the Australian Open, she was defeated in the first round by fellow qualifier Natalia Vikhlyantseva.

 Seeded 15th at the Newport Beach Challenger, Lepchenko lost in the second round to Lauren Davis.
-At the Qatar Open, she was defeated in the first round of qualifying by Tereza Mrdeža.
+At the Qatar Ladies Open, she was defeated in the first round of qualifying by Tereza Mrdeža.

 2020

 Lepchenko began season at the Auckland Open.
 Coming through qualifying, she lost in the first round to 2017 champion Lauren Davis.
 At the Australian Open, she was defeated in the second round of qualifying by Barbora Krejčíková.

 Seeded 16th at the Newport Beach Challenger, Lepchenko lost in the second round to Dalma Gálfi.
 At the Mexican Open, she was defeated in the final round of qualifying by Canadian wildcard Leylah Fernandez.
 Playing at the Indian Wells Challenger, Lepchenko lost in the first round to qualifier Asia Muhammad.